Kimberly Akimbo (musical): Act l

 Around midnight, at the house, Kim goes to unlock the door, but is caught by Pattie, who is awake because of the baby's kicking.
 Kimberly distracts her, as Debra sneaks in the window.
 Kim tells her mother that she reminds her of Medea.
 However, despite Kim's distraction efforts, Pattie catches Debra.
 Ignoring Pattie's protests, Debra comes into the house, and drags a mailbox into the basement.
 Pattie reflects on and laments her situation, before singing a lullaby that she used to sing for Kim to the new baby ("Hello, Darling (reprise)/Father Time").
 At this point, it is Kim's sixteenth birthday.
 The life expectancy of one with her disease is sixteen years old.
 The next morning, Buddy is driving Kim and Seth to school, but embarrasses Kim by yelling at Seth for supposedly wanting to "get in her [Kimberly's] pants".
 He also throws Seth's muffin out of the car window ("Happy For Her").
-Kimberly yells at her father, and tells him that she hopes he drives the car off the road and crashes into a tree, then dies.
+Kimberly yells at her father, and tells him that she hopes he crashes the car into a tree and dies.
 Later, at school, Seth tells Kim that if she wanted him to kiss her, he'd do it.
 He also invites Kim to come to Skater Planet that night, which she agrees to.
 Kim reflects on her feelings for Seth ("Anagram (reprise)").
 That night, at Skater Planet, Seth gives Kimberly a present of a book of anagrams.
 Pattie, Debra, and Buddy all show up as well, having been invited by Seth, who reveals to Kim that this is a surprise birthday party.
 Debra gifts Kim an extremely large pinecone, while Buddy and Pattie both promise to, respectively, stop drinking and be a better mother as their presents.
 Martin, Aaron, Delia, and Teresa arrive, also having been invited to the party.
 Delia informs the group that they won't be able to get their costumes, because the show choir has run out of money.
 Hearing this, Debra ropes them into her plan once more.
 Everybody hopes for the future ("This Time").